Frequently Asked Questions

 How do I receive Continuing Education Clock Hours for this conference?
 Will I receive a certificate?

-View the online Agenda or click here for the Virtual Conference Presentations.
-The virtual conference platform (available to registrants June 24) includes full session descriptions and the most current schedule.
-Please note the NCDA virtual conference platform will not be accessible until June 24.
+View the online Agenda or the conference app.
+The app (available to registrants only) includes full session descriptions and the most current schedule.

 You are welcome to browse our website at any time or contact NCDA headquarters to ask questions.
 You can join NCDA and take advantage of the membership discounts available for conference registration and career resources!
-During the conference, be sure to attend the annual Membership Meeting.
+During the conference, be sure to attend the annual Membership Meeting and the First Timers session.

 Additional conference questions can be directed to the Conference Director, Mary Ann Powell at email@example.com.